 Chara Donahue enjoys freelance writing, biblical counseling, and speaking to women when her four kids are out playing with dad.
 She holds an MSEd from Corban University and is passionate about seeing people set free through God’s truths.
-She is a regular contributor at iBelieve and her words have appeared at Christianity Today’s Women Leaders, (in)courage, Patheos, and The Huffington Post.
+She is a regular contributor at iBelieve and her words have appeared at Christianity Today’s Women Leaders, Crosswalk, (in)courage, and The Huffington Post.
 She longs to be a voice that says, “Hey we are in this together, and there is room for us all.”
-You can find more from Chara at One Anchored Voice, on Facebook, and on Twitter.
+You can find more from Chara at One Anchored Voice, Facebook, and Twitter.

 Kate Franken is a 4th-grade teacher and a volunteer coordinator at her church in Oregon.
 She enjoys indulging in raw conversation whilst savoring a cup or more of coffee.
 Her hunt for good books and podcasts is endless.
 She finds refuge surrounded by trees, on hiking trails, with her two dogs in tow.
 She is especially fond of mountaintop views, wit, “best teacher ever” love letters, breakfast, a painted sky, and Jesus.
 She has a heart for connecting people to His church and encouraging others into relationship with Him.